raphael-group/CalicoST/README.md

 * `spaceranger_dir`: Replace with the spaceranger directory of your Visium data, which should contain the BAM file `possorted_genome_bam.bam`.
 * `output_snpinfo`: Replace with the desired output directory.

-Then you can run the preprocessing pipeline by
+Then you can run the pre-processing pipeline by
 ```
 snakemake --cores <number cores> --configfile config.yaml --snakefile calicost.smk all
 ```
+First, see the tutorials and examples below.

 ### Inferring tumor purity per spot (optional)
 Replace the paths in the parameter configuration file `configuration_purity` with the corresponding data/reference file paths and run